 There is a lot of coffee produced in the world.
 According to one recent study the US alone consumed 3.4 billion pounds of coffee in 2017.
 As you probably can imagine, not all of that was excellent quality coffee.
 It is estimated that just over half the coffee consumed in the US can be classified as "specialty" coffee.
-And even within this category there is quite a variance of quality between the coffee sold through a global coffeehouse chain (hey, we have 4 Starbucks in Stapleton alone!) and a carefully selected, handcrafted roast.
+And even within this category there is quite a variance of quality between the coffee sold through a global coffeehouse chain (hey, we have 4 Starbucks in Central Park alone!) and a carefully selected, handcrafted roast.

 Great single-origin coffee exhibits terroir in much the same way fine wines, whiskeys and chocolates do.
 Flavors abound.
 Unique and complementary tastes shine through as a result of countless factors.